-During the reign of Alexander II, many reforms were instituted that changed Russia forever.
+During the reign of Alexander II, he instituted many reforms that changed Russia forever.
 These reforms brought the nation in line with the rest of Western Europe and helped the nation find a firmer footing within itself and with the rest of the world.
 Yet, these reforms did not come without a cost.
-The reforms of the last half of the nineteenth century under Alexander II would prove to be blessings and curses to the Russian nation.
+The reforms of the last half of the nineteenth century under Alexander II would prove to be both blessings and curses to the Russian nation.

 Emancipation of Serfs